cartheur/M6x09-I-SBC/6309-cross/README.md

-## A Bit Shift Assembler for the 6809 / 6309 CPU
+## An Assembler for the 6x09 CPU

-A cross-assembler for hosts running MAC OS, Linux, or Windows.
+A cross-assembler for hosts running Debian Linux.

 *******************
 Bit Shift Assembler